Cultivation and Utilization of Human Resources

 In the fiscal year ended March 31, 2024, the Tsubaki Group’s total net sales that came from outside Japan grew to 65.1%.
 Currently, 51.2% of all Group employees work at locations outside Japan.

 This situation has made the cultivation and strengthening of globally minded human resources a task of extreme importance for the Group.
 We introduced our global trainee system in the fiscal year ended March 31, 2011.
-This system allows young Japanese employees to be assigned to subsidiaries outside Japan for one year of training.
+This system allows entry-level Japanese employees to be assigned to subsidiaries outside Japan for one year of training.
 This experience is intended to expose them to other languages and international business practices, while helping them better understand other cultures.
-To date, a total of 125 young employees have been assigned overseas as part of this system.
-We are also striving to cultivate and strengthen our pool of personnel who can work globally through international training programs for young employees and customized training for cultivating international personnel.
+To date, a total of 125 entry-level employees have been assigned overseas as part of this system.
+We are also striving to cultivate and strengthen our pool of personnel who can work globally through international training programs for entry-level employees and customized training for cultivating international personnel.

 In addition to these initiatives, we are also actively accepting assigned employees from overseas Group companies.
 So far seven employees from the United States, Thailand, China, India, and South Korea have been posted to business sites Japan.
 By working together with local employees at the head office and main factory in Japan, they get the opportunity to better understand our company’s corporate philosophy, Tsubaki Spirit, and to acquire technical skills and knowledge during their time working in Japan, which they bring back with them to their home country and fully apply at work.
 It is also an excellent opportunity for employees in Japan to deepen their mutual understanding with the assigned employees and be exposed to international mindsets.